Things to see and do

 1.Window on the Wetland Centre

-Relax over a coffee, view the art gallery and enjoy information on the region’s environment, culture and heritage.
+View the art gallery and enjoy information on the region’s environment, culture and heritage.
 Afterwards explore the Tiger Bay Wetlands next to the centre.
 Please contact 02 6847 3720.

 2.Bird Watching at Tiger Bay Wetlands